 Connect the micro-USB cable to the port, and the other end to a USB power source.
 Once connected, the entire top portion of the unscrewed tube will illuminate in GREEN.
 This does NOT mean it’s charging yet…because it SHOULD be RED.
 Click the tail cap switch.
 If the battery NEEDS charging, the area will change from green to red.
 Once the charge is complete, the green illumination will return.

 The End Result

 In my humble opinion, the Lumintop EDC25 is a very good EDC light!

 Among other lights of this type, it’s of a “standard” size.
 The combination of the rear and side switch work predictably and each one does as it should.

 The two settings (tactical and outdoor) are a nice addition.
 For someone who wants access to just the highest and lowest…er, second lowest modes, it’s ideal.
 Aside from the ‘tactical’ setting, Lumintop (unlike other lights) seems to shy away from allowing “instant” access to low and turbo.
 My recent review of their SD26 revealed the same omission.
 It too is a great flashlight, but the only way to get either mode on demand, is to utilize mode memory.

 The charging system for the EDC25 is rather cool!
 When it’s in progress…there’s no mistaking what’s going on!
 Some may find it inconvenient to remove the head, but if you want to see if it’s red or green…that’s what you have to do.
 I briefly ran an inline test to see what current it was injecting, and I got just over 800mA, which is pretty good.

 I received the Lumintop EDC25 from GearBest.
-You can get one by visiting their site and you can save some bucks by entering coupon code “EDC25” at checkout.
+You can get one by visiting their site.

-Or… if you prefer to shop on Amazon, here’s THEIR product page for the EDC25.
+Or… if you prefer to shop Amazon, here’s their Lumintop product page.